kuax/bC/README.md

 ## Results

-On the files given to test our algorithm, results were just below a standard ZIP compression.
+On the files given to test our algorithm, compression ratio results were max 10% above a standard ZIP compression of the same file (see documentation), yet time-wise our algorithm did take a bit longer...